Last Updated: May 1, 2022

 According to the National Oceanic and Atmospheric Administration (NOAA), a normal Atlantic hurricane season produces 14 named storms, of which seven become hurricanes, including three major hurricanes.
-This year, numerous reports anticipate higher than normal activity, including 17 tropical storms.
-Of those storms, eight are forecast to become hurricanes, and four are predicted to strengthen into major hurricanes.
+This year, numerous reports anticipate higher than normal activity, including 19 named storms.
+Of those storms, nine are forecast to become hurricanes, and four are predicted to strengthen into major hurricanes.

 1. Determine Your Risk

 It’s not just those along the coast that can experience significant, life-threatening impacts.
 The threats from hurricanes can vary widely depending on where you live.
 Evaluate what you need to do to protect your business and communicate with your team before the first storm of the season even forms.